 Below, please find some methods of traffic calming in which Athens-Clarke County has utilized for our Neighborhood Traffic Management Program:

-Highly reflective, pre-formed, and portable rubber speed humps.Compression molded 100% recycled synthetic and natural rubber composite
+Highly reflective, pre-formed, and portable rubber speed tables.Compression molded 100% recycled synthetic and natural rubber composite

-For every section of rubberized speed humps, 5 tires are recycled.
+For every section of rubberized speed table, 5 tires are recycled.

-On Valleywood Drive and Ansley Drive are 10 rubberized speed humps, which equates to approximately 9800 tires that were recycled (may be more as those humps were 22 feet wide).
+There are 10 rubberized speed tables on Valleywood Drive and Ansley Drive , which equates to approximately 9800 recycled tires (maybe more, as each table is 22 feet wide).

-ACC Mayor & Commission recently approved two 20' speed humps for Calhoun Drive.
-There will be 1960 tires not going to a Landfill and recycled.
+ACC Mayor & Commission approved two 20' speed tables for Calhoun Drive -- there were approximately 1960 tires not going to a Landfill!

 Radar speed signs display the speed of oncoming vehicles using highly visible LEDs to make motorists aware when they are driving at unsafe speeds.
 The data collection software includes the capability to count average, 85th percentile, maximum, and minimum speeds.
-The signs purchased with the optional solar panel, provide reduced energy costs.
+Signs purchased with the optional solar panel also provide reduced energy costs for the county.